RalkeyOfficial/SchoolMobileProject/readme.md

 ## starting the app

-1. open Android Studio and go to the device manager, open your virtual device in Cold Boot mode.
+1. open Android Studio and go to the device manager.
+1.1. open your virtual device in Cold Boot mode.

 wait for the virtual device to be completed started up.